kNN Classifier from Scratch (numpy only)

 k-Nearest Neighbors is a supervised machine learning algorithm for regression, classification and is also commonly used for empty-value imputation.
 This technique "groups" data according to the similarity of its features.

-KNN has only one hyper-parameter which is the size of the neighborhood (k):
+KNN has only one hyper-parameter: the size of the neighborhood (k):

 - the bigger the k, the less 'defined' the classification areas.

 Distance is a key factor in order to determine who is the closest.
 Distance impacts the size and characteristics of the neighborhoods.
-The most commonly used is Euclidean distance since it gives the closest distance between 2 points but there are some others.
+The most commonly used is Euclidean, which is pretty simple, as it gives the closest distance between 2 points.
+But it is not suited for all distance calculations.
+Based on your needs, you may select one of the following forms of distance measurements:

-- Euclidean: the shortest distance between to points that might not be the best option when features are normalized.
-Typically used in face recognition.
+- Euclidean: the shortest distance between two points.
+This might not be the best option when features are normalized.
+It's typically used in face recognition.

-The amount of features impacts kNN significantly because the more points we have, the more 'unique' each neighborhood becomes.
+The number of features influences kNN significantly because the more points we have, the more 'unique' each neighborhood becomes.
 It also affects speed because we need to measure each distance first in order to determine who are the closest k neighbors.

 The kNN Algorithm